cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 openebs-hostpath
 - mounts a dir on the VM into the container
 - has WaitForFirstConsumer VolumeBindingMode: The Volume controller will wait until the pod scheduler updates a PVC annotation indicating which node
-openebs-lvmpv: (bad - I created this without VolumeBindingMode, and it defauled to Immediate)
-- provisions a Logical Volume, formats it, and mounts it into the container
-- has Immediate VolumeBindingMode
-- How is this assigned to a node?

-For pod scheduling to work, the SC must be WaitForFirstConsumer? explain

 # Inspect OpenEBS
 kubectl get ds openebs-lvm-localpv-node -n openebs -o yaml